VOXL Vision PX4 Mavlink Telemetry Routing

 Connections between VOXL and qGroundControl can be configured either by informing voxl-vision-px4 of QGC’s IP address, or visa-versa.
 UDP connections can also be made locally on VOXL allowing services like MAVROS and MAVSDK to run on VOXL alongside voxl-vision-px4 and still communicate with the PX4 autopilot.

 All mavlink communication with PX4 is ultimately done over a 1Mbps UART connection and the mavlink packet parsing & error checking is accelerated & buffered by VOXL’s sDSP for ultra-efficient handling of large data rates.
 Up to 16 simultaneous UDP connection are supported at once!

-Up to 16 simultaneous UDP connections can be established with voxl-vision-px4.
-These can be connections to qGroundControl, MAVROS, MAVSDK, or any custom software. voxl-vision-px4 listens for mavlink heartbeats on the standard mavlink port 14550 and opens a new link when it receives a new one.
-Each link receives all mavlink data coming from PX4 and any messages received on the UDP port will be forwarded to PX4 over a UART link.
+Up to 16 simultaneous external UDP connections can be established with voxl-vision-px4.
+These can be connections to qGroundControl, MAVROS, MAVSDK, or any custom software on the same network as VOXL. voxl-vision-px4 listens for mavlink heartbeats on the standard mavlink port 14550 and opens a new link when it receives a heartbeat from a new IP.
+Each link receives all mavlink data coming from PX4 and any messages received on the UDP port will be forwarded to PX4.

 Manually inform voxl-vision-px4 of the IP address of your QGC Ground Controller by providing the IP address of your ground station computer in the “qgc_ip” field of the config file.
 This field is also configured as one of the first questions in the configuration wizard.

 If you wish to rely on QGC to initiate the connection to VOXL you can leave this field as-is, blank, or “NULL”.